 The role of a landscaper is to construct and maintain gardens, parks, and other outdoor spaces.
 Their tasks include ensuring plant growth, cleaning outdoor facilities, and trimming overgrown hedges.
 They usually work for a landscaping company or as municipal employees who maintain city parks.
 A landscaper, or landscape designer, is responsible for envisioning unique outdoor spaces and working with other landscape professionals to turn their visions into public parks and gardens for people to enjoy.

-Duties include planting flowers and trees, trimming shrubs, and supervising the installation of benches, fountains, fences, and walking paths.
-A landscaper is a necessary professional to maintain the beauty of gardens, parks and other outdoor spaces.
-Tasks may include ensuring that plants grow well in the allotted area, as well as cleaning debris around patios and other areas.
-A landscaper or gardener is responsible for landscape design, landscape construction, landscape installation, and landscape maintenance.
+The duties of a landscaper include planting flowers and trees, trimming shrubs, and supervising the installation of benches, fountains, fences, and walking paths.
+They are also responsible for maintaining the beauty of gardens, parks and other outdoor spaces.
+This may involve ensuring that plants grow well in the allotted area, as well as cleaning debris around patios and other areas.
+Landscapers are also responsible for landscape design, landscape construction, landscape installation, and landscape maintenance.

 In addition to these tasks, landscapers oversee maintenance, repairs and equipment, landscape structures, outdoor furniture and more.
 They typically work with team members to perform mowing, mulching, edging, pruning, and other lawn care maintenance tasks.
 They can also remove snow in extreme weather conditions.
 A high school diploma or equivalent certification is required for landscapers, as well as two years of experience in landscaping or land maintenance.Successful landscapers are detail-oriented with exceptional organizational skills with great resilience.